eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 - impl
 - utest

-#### CLI returns `formatVersion` with the desired state
+#### CLI returns `apiVersion` with the desired state
-`swdd~cli-returns-format-version-with-desired-state~1`
+`swdd~cli-returns-api-version-with-desired-state~1`

 Status: approved

-When the user invokes the CLI with a request to get the desired state, the CLI shall always display the field `formatVersion` of the desired state together with the requested desired state.
+When the user invokes the CLI with a request to get the desired state, the CLI shall always display the field `apiVersion` of the desired state together with the requested desired state.

 Rationale:
 Output of the `ank get state` can be (and it is meant to be) used as input for the command `ank set state`.
-The `ank set state` requires the formatVersion, therefore the `ank get state` must display `formatVersion` too.
+The `ank set state` requires the apiVersion, therefore the `ank get state` must display `apiVersion` too.

 Tags:
 - GetDesiredState